tvjsx/trading-vue-js/docs/api/SCRIPTS.md

 ### Std-lib injections

 In addition to the full modules there is a way to inject simple functions into the std lib.
-The controller in this case looks very similar, the main module can define new functions insde the `pre_run` call:
+The controller in this case looks very similar, the main module can define new functions inside the `pre_run` call:

 ```js
 this.pre_env = function(id, s) {